Classification of torus bundles that bound rational homology circles: Introduction

-By working through some Kirby calculus, we can further see that for any $t$, $Y_{\textbf{a}}^{t}$ is the double cover of $S^3$ branched over the 3-braid closure represented by $(\sigma_1\sigma_2)^{3t}\sigma_1\sigma_2^{-(a_1-2)}\cdots\sigma_1\sigma_2^{-(a_n-2)}$.
+Using Kirby calculus, we can argue that for any $t$, $Y_{\textbf{a}}^{t}$ is the double cover of $S^3$ branched over the closure of the 3-braid word $(\sigma_1\sigma_2)^{3t}\sigma_1\sigma_2^{-(a_1-2)}\cdots\sigma_1\sigma_2^{-(a_n-2)}$.
 Notice that if $t=2m-1\ge -1$ is odd, then $Y_{\textbf{a}}^{t}$ can be realized as $(-1^{[m]})$-surgery along a link in $Y_{\textbf{a}}^{-1}$, as shown in the top of Figure \ref{oddt}, and if $t=2m\ge 0$ is even, then $Y_{\textbf{a}}^{t}$ can be realized as $(-1^{[m]})$-surgery along a link in $Y_{\textbf{a}}^{0}$, as shown in the top of Figure \ref{event}.
 Under the $\ZZ_2$-action, each of these surgery curves double covers a curve isotopic to the braid axis of the 3-braid.
 Thus each $-1$-surgery curve maps to a $-1/2$-surgery curve isotopic to the braid axis, as shown in the middle of Figures \ref{oddt} and \ref{event}.
 By blowing down these curves, we obtain the desired 3-braid closures at the bottom of the figures.
 Note that the same argument can be used when $t<-1$; the only difference is that the surgery curves would all have positive coefficients.

-As a result of this characterization, we can use Theorem \ref{thm1}, Theorem \ref{mainthm}, and Lemma \ref{rationalballobstruction} to classify certain families of 3-braid closures admitting double branched covers that bound $\QQ B^4s$.
+Coupling this characterization with Theorem \ref{thm1}, Theorem \ref{mainthm}, and Lemma \ref{rationalballobstruction}, we can classify certain families of 3-braid closures admitting double branched covers bounding $\QQ B^4s$.